Kamli (2022 film)

-Kamli (کملی; lit: Mad) is a 2022 Pakistani drama film directed by Sarmad Khoosat, who also has produced it with Kanwal Khoosat under the banner Khoosat Films.
-It stars Saba Qamar, Sania Saeed, Nimra Bucha and debutant Hamza Khawaja in lead roles.
+Kamli (کملی; lit: Mad) is a 2022 Pakistani drama film directed by Sarmad Khoosat, who co-produced it with Kanwal Khoosat under the banner Khoosat Films.
+Based on a short film by Mehar Bano, the additional story and dialogues were by Khoosat himself.
+It stars Saba Qamar, Sania Saeed, Nimra Bucha and debutante Hamza Khawaja in lead roles.
+Kamli revolves around the intertwining stories of three women and their restrained desires.
 The film released theatrically on 3 June 2022 and opened to positive reviews from critics.